The Data Platform Behind 32,000 Advertising Accounts

 - Silo Bridging: Designing a unified platform that bridges three organizational functions (CSMs, Data Engineers, Paid Media Specialists) with fundamentally different mental models and workflows

 J+Lake is also the foundation that every other Jellyfish product depends on.
-I did not just design individual products at Jellyfish -- I designed the interconnected system.
+I designed the interconnected system, not just individual products.
 J+Lake feeds J+IQ, SOM, J+Bidding, and the rest of the suite.
 Understanding that ecosystem -- how data flows from connector to template to pipeline to product -- is what made it possible to design coherent experiences across the entire J+ platform.

 Key Artifacts